duckduckgo/duckduckhack-docs/ddh-intro.md

 [![slack](duckduckhack/assets/slack.png) Talk to us on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email us](mailto:open@duckduckgo.com).

 We're a digital community, but real people - we frequently meet up to hack together.
 Check out our [global meetups](http://duckduckgo.meetup.com/).

+*P.S.
+Let us know if we can improve anything in these documents [by opening issues directly on Github](https://github.com/duckduckgo/duckduckgo-documentation).*